-Lake or Streambed Alteration Agreements (Section 1600 et seq.)
+Lake or Streambed Alteration Agreements (Section 1600 to 1616.)

 The Fish and Game Code regulates activities that interfere with the natural flow of, or substantially alter the channel, bed, or bank of a lake, river, or stream.
-Lakebed and streambed alteration activities are covered under Section 1601 for public agencies and Section 1603 for private parties.
-Requirements to protect the integrity of biological resources and water quality are often conditions of streambed alteration agreements administered under Section 1600 et seq.
+Lakebed and streambed alteration activities are covered under Section 1602 for public and private entities.
+Requirements to protect the integrity of biological resources and water quality are often conditions of Streambed Alteration Agreements administered under Section 1600 to 1616.